niwolive/hexo-blog/source/_posts/From-free-roaming-to-discipline.md

 tags: #lifestories
 ---

-To the students in ISTC, Yerevan, Armenia, and people from the [Iterate hackerspace]().
+*To the students in ISTC, Yerevan, Armenia, and people from the [Iterate hackerspace]().
 To Edgar, our mentor.
-And to aspiring sailor-developers pondering on how to set sail.
+And to aspiring sailor-developers pondering on how to set sail*.

 2016 was the year I caught my bearings.
 Not specifically through waters, though they were definitely involved when I paddled down the Danube on my eastward journey overland from France.